Electrolytes for Muscle Recovery | Dr. Millie Lytle

 - Through sweat, vomiting, urine, and diarrhea

-The University of Mississippi Medical Center lists that the cellular pH in resting skeletal muscle is typically 7.15 2.
-During exercise, as alkalizing minerals are utilized, pH falls in proportion to the intensity of the exercise.
-Lactic acid concentrations along with carbon dioxide contribute to the more acidic pH, which falls as low as 6.572.
-Electrolyte minerals are required to normalize the pH following exercise.
+The University of Mississippi Medical Center reports that the cellular pH in resting skeletal muscle is typically 7.15.2 During exercise, as alkalizing minerals are utilized, pH falls in proportion to the intensity of the exercise.
+Lactic acid concentrations along with carbon dioxide contribute to the more acidic pH, which falls as low as 6.57.2 Electrolyte minerals are required to normalize the pH following exercise.
 If a balance of magnesium, potassium, sodium and calcium are not replenished adequately, this leaves electrolyte deficits that can contribute to abnormal muscle function.
 Based on the normal physiology of the skeletal muscles, as well as the heart muscle, muscles require a substantial concentration of available alkalizing minerals to fire and function smoothly, maintain regular blood flow to the cell, and reduce tension.
 In an acidic environment, the inflammatory response of muscles can lead to lack of recovery and other symptoms including pain, numbness, and even paralysis (tetany).
 For instance, increasing potassium and magnesium levels through supplementation can reduce muscle pain and tension in people with Gitelman’s Syndrome, a genetic metabolic alkalosis characterized by low blood potassium, low urinary calcium and low blood magnesium3, as well as people with normal mineral physiology.
 Thiazide diuretics can also cause these same muscle symptoms.3

 Blood pressure physiology involves the mineral balance of sodium, potassium, magnesium, chlorine and calcium.
 Health promotion efforts from public health departments have highlighted the importance for the population to eat a low-salt diet, but have not emphasized the importance to balance salt intake with more alkalizing minerals such as potassium, calcium and magnesium.
 When these minerals are relatively low in the diet, the negative effects of too much salt become dire.
 In an acidic environment, blood pressure rises, heart beat becomes irregular and cardiac events can result.
 Increasing potassium and magnesium levels through supplementation can nutritionally support the over-excitability of the heart3.
 Men who die of a sudden ischemic heart attack have been shown to have very low levels of magnesium and potassium in the heart muscle as compared to others who had a heart attack, but who did not die4, suggesting that death as a result of cardiac arrest could be dependent on levels of electrolytes available.
 Ironically, it is diuretics that are prescribed for high blood pressure, which have the same known action of eliminating potassium as well as magnesium.
 The sudden magnesium deficiency as a result of diuretics could be the main cause of sudden death in heart failure patients5.